 Gift Japanese Ornamental Maple trees to celebrate big milestones and occasions.
 Small spaces crave this kind of breath-taking highlight plant, don't they?

 Use your house or existing mature evergreen trees to your advantage.
 Design tips include:

-Site your Japanese Maple in a space where their foliage can be silhouetted against a high-contrast backdrop.
+Site your Japanese Maple in a space where its foliage can be silhouetted against a high-contrast backdrop.
 It more than doubles the impact of these delectable specimens.

 Showcase this lovely accent tree by uplighting exterior lights into the canopy.
 Add a few gossamer-thin exterior LED lights along the branches.

 Select both spreading and columnar forms to suit your space.
 Play around with it to create a balance of contrasting shapes for an effective display.

 Remember, there are no mistakes in mindful gardening.
 For an easy garden feature, mix a collection of different types of Japanese Maples in the shade of a taller tree.